DJI Responds To Concerns About Drone Pilots’ Locations Being Public

 We have noted recent concerns by media outlets about the ability to determine the locations of DJI drone operators.
 These concerns were based on a research paper published by Ruhr University Bochum, whose authors alerted us via our Bug Bounty program last year.
 We also appreciate that the researchers identified a number of vulnerabilities, which DJI swiftly fixed before the research paper was published.

 Safety is DJI’s top priority.
-We will evaluate international safety and requirements for Remote ID and explore possible solutions in the future.
+We will evaluate international safety and legal requirements for Remote ID and explore possible solutions in the future.

 Former VP of Policy and Legal Affairs at DJI, Brendan Schulman explained on Twitter that: